pharmbio/repuragent/docs/technical.md

 - **Main role:** gathers biomedical context, builds or inspects knowledge graphs, and surfaces citations plus KG-derived candidates.
 - **Tools:**
-  - `literature_search_pubmed` – RAG tools for all availale publication on PubMed.
+  - `literature_search_pubmed` – RAG tools for all available publications on PubMed.
   - `protocol_search_sop` – RAG tools for REMEDi4ALL's SOPs.
   - `search_disease_id` – resolves disease names to the identifiers required by KGG.
-  - `create_knowledge_graph` – kicks off KGG graph generation and persists the pickle.
+  - `create_knowledge_graph` – kicks off KGG graph generation and stores it as a pickle file.
   - `extract_drugs_from_kg` – pulls drug nodes plus metadata from an existing KG.
   - `extract_proteins_from_kg` – pulls protein targets from the KG snapshot.
   - `extract_pathways_from_kg` – pulls pathway associations captured in the KG.